-This is the Emma Original mattress as sold in the UK, the one which does NOT have mini pocket springs.
+This is the Emma Original mattress (all foam) as sold in the UK.
 Don’t confuse the many different versions Emma have across Europe.
-In the past Emma have had two mattresses.
-The the original (this mattress) while the other (hybrid) was a softer mattress with mini conical pocket springs under the top layer.
+In the past Emma have had two mattresses in the UK.
+The original (this mattress) while the other (hybrid) is a softer mattress with mini conical pocket springs under the top layer.
 Emma changed how they described these mattress.
-The original was actually a hybrid mattress and the non spring mattress which they now call the original was called the second gen. So In the UK the original was actually the hybrid.
+The original was actually the Emma hybrid mattress and the non spring mattress (which they now call the original) was called the second gen. So In the UK the original was actually the hybrid.
 It is confusing if you are unaware of the history of the products.
 Emma appear to push the Emma Original Mattress (all foam) over the hybrid mattress.
 They have at times pulled the Hybrid from the website altogether or raised the price to favour the all foam original.

 The Emma Original mattress features Airgocell on the top layer which is a trademark name for their version of a polyurethane foam.
 Memory foam under this helps with contouring and the firm base provides the support.
 The main design feature is the base layer being a larger than average percentage of the whole mattress.
 This means it has far more effect on the overall feel of the mattress.
-It has a slightly higher than average density for a base layer to balance this and the fact that more support dutys will be taken up by the layer than compared to the hybrid.
+It has a slightly higher than average density for a base layer to balance this.

 Elastane in the top cover helps add elasticity.
 The cover is removable and machine washable.

 Emma although a German company state the mattress is assembled in the UK and they work with UK foam manufacturers.